VladimirJancar/p2p-data-transfer/notes.md

 THREADS:
 - always listening on a separate thread but ignores if not in receiving state

+RELIABLE TRANSFER - Selective Repeat Sliding Window
+- all packets sent will be put in a dictionary of the size of the sliding window.
+W

 MESSAGES
 - fin means end of fragmented message or the message is not fragmented (we wait for fin packet )